Magik11/poracleWiki/configuration/dts.md

 The `platform` should be one of **discord** or **telegram**.
 Language is used under multi-lingual configuration to support different templates for each language.
-If you have just a single language just make sure this matches your configured locale.
+If you have just a single language just make sure this matches your configured locale, or leave the language entry out.
+Poracle will match DTS entries with matching language in preference to no-language, but then fall back to ones with no-language.

 The `id` is the template id.
 When a user or administrator sets up a new alarm, the default id is set - which is usually '1' (this can be changed